-Sometimes a consular officer is unable to make a decision on a visa application because he/she needs to review additional documents or the case requires further administrative processing.
-When additional documents are requested, the consular officer will give you a refusal letter that asks you to submit additional documents.
+Sometimes the Consular Officer is unable to make a decision on a visa application because he/she needs to review additional documents, or the case requires further administrative processing.
+When additional documents are requested, the Consular Officer will give you a refusal letter that asks you to submit additional documents.
 The letter will include instructions on how to send those documents to the Embassy.